 Code patched on 9.9 and trunk: TransformFn.call() returns ZeroOrOne rather than NodeInfo, and returns empty sequence instead of null when there is no result.
 Function signature updated to make the result optional.
 Documentation updated on trunk only.

-#8 Updated by Michael Kay about 2 months ago
+#8 Updated by Michael Kay over 1 year ago

 - Status changed from In Progress to Resolved

 As regards fn:transform and source-location, yes, I think we should be using the URIResolver.
 A more significant omission is that we don't seem to be setting the base URI for resolving a relative source-location, which means it's going to resolve against the current directory rather than the static base URI.
 I have fixed both these issues.